 Incredibly and wonderfully, there is something we can all do to help.
 Fold.it is the relatively new part of the answer, and its origins are an intriguing story in the saga of humans v. machines, brains v. computers.

 The Rosetta@home screensaver project began just over five years ago, in 2005.
 You can still download and run the program on your own computer, contributing your extra computing resources to a project which has now been helped by almost 1 million volunteered computers.

-You could contribute on your own or by joining a team — I, NWABR blog author Brian Glanz contribute via the International High IQ Society BOINC platform team, currently in 978th place, one behind the national team of Iran.
+Many obsess over their statistics, whether contributing on their own or competing in teams.
+I, NWABR blog author Brian Glanz contribute via the International High IQ Society BOINC platform team, which last I looked was in about 820th place in the world, just ahead of University College London and we had recently pulled ahead of my old team, slashdot.
 I had originally joined SETI@home, precursor to BOINC on which Rosetta@home et al. now run, in 1999 and my team in 2002.

-Why mention, not to mention obsess about teams and statistics?
+Why obsess so, over the stats?
 Even in the early days of SETI@home, contributing became a competition which has helped fuel advances in distributed computing and other fields.
 Of course this also benefits the science depending on these computing resources, which are far beyond those commonly available in one’s own lab.
 What Geeks will do to out-geek each other, in the name of science, has been wonderful to watch in these ten years

 Once upon a time, Khatib describes, people running the Rosetta@home screen saver noticed that the program was making mistakes.
 They wanted to interact, to correct the computer — and got in touch with project leaders in David Baker‘s lab in the University of Washington Department of Biochemistry.